Zalbani/HomeAssistant_config/README.md

 # 🏠 HomeAssistant_Config

-Custom **Home Assistant** config: heating, shutters, lights, wake-up and PC control.
+Custom **Home Assistant** config: heating with profile management, shutters, lights, remotes and dashboard.
-This folder is meant to be loaded from `configuration.yaml` (automations, scripts, scenes).
+This folder is meant to be loaded from `configuration.yaml` (automations, scripts, dashboard).

 ---